robin-ede/trial-library-rag/README.md

     - **LangSmith tracing**: Embedding calls now visible in LangSmith traces
     - Critical for budget-conscious clinical trial operations where every API call counts.

+## Technologies: Familiar vs New

+Here is a breakdown of the technology stack based on my prior experience:

+-   **Familiar Technologies**:
+    -   **LangChain**: Used previously for basic chains, though this project required deeper usage of retrievers and custom chains.
+    -   **Streamlit**: Used for building simple data apps.
+    -   **OpenRouter**: Familiar with using it as an OpenAI-compatible API gateway.

+-   **New Technologies**:
+    -   **Milvus**: First time using Milvus (specifically Milvus Lite) for vector storage; previously used Chroma.
+    -   **Docling**: New to this tool for PDF parsing; found it very robust for complex layouts compared to standard PyPDF.
+    -   **Ragas**: First time implementing Ragas for automated RAG evaluation.
+    -   **LangSmith**: New to using this for deep observability and cost tracking.

 ## Evaluation

 To run the evaluation pipeline: